JohnFangZ/JohnFangZ.github.io/README.md

 # About Me
-I'm a research assistant advised by <a href="https://michaelwfisher.github.io/">Prof. Michael W. Fisher</a> in the Dynamics, Control, and Optimization of Complex Systems (DOCS) Group at <a href="https://uwaterloo.ca/">University of Waterloo</a>, where I also completed my Master's degree.
+I'm a research assistant advised by <a href="https://michaelwfisher.github.io/">Prof. Michael W. Fisher</a> in the Dynamics, Control, and Optimization of Complex Systems (DOCS) Group at the University of Waterloo, where I also completed my Master's degree.
-Prior to joining UW, I got my Bachelor's degree in Applied Mathematics at <a href="https://en.whu.edu.cn/">Wuhan University</a>.
+Prior to joining UW, I got my Bachelor's degree in Applied Mathematics at Wuhan University.
 My current work focuses on the optimization and control of cyber-physical systems.

 <div align="center">